113ll3/Ibmclouddocscli/idt/commands.md

 If one command fails for any reason, the subsequent commands are not run.

-If any commands follow `debug` or `run`, execution continues if `debug` or `run` is terminated by means other than killing the process from the current terminal window. `CTRL+C` kills the process and not run the subsequent commands.
+If any commands follow `debug` or `run`, execution continues if `debug` or `run` is terminated by means other than killing the process from the current terminal window.
+Enter `CTRL+C` to kill the process and not run the subsequent commands.
 For example, you can run `ibmcloud dev stop` from another terminal window to stop the running container and continue execution to the next command.

 ## Parameters for build, debug, run, and test
 {: #command-parameters}